 - 4. Check condition of drive belt and pulleys.
-Adjust or replace as required. - 5.
-Check condition of conveyor belt.
+Adjust or replace as required. - Check condition of conveyor belt.
 Replace if necessary. - 6.
-Touch up all paint nicks and scratches to prevent rusting. - 7.
-Remove ignition key and store in a secure location. - 8.
-Remove the battery, before storing the tender. - Be sure it is fully charged, check monthly. - Store it inside. - Do not sit the battery on a cold, concrete floor.
+Touch up all paint nicks and scratches to prevent rusting.

-9. Select a storage area that is dry, level and free of debris.
+Select a storage area that is dry, level and free of debris.